 Emily Wilkinson’s Story: An 8-Year-Old Carcinoid Survivor Triumphs!

 After nearly a year of being sick, with many visits to doctors, the ER and possible diagnoses of Crohn’s disease, IBS, indigestion, acid reflux, and a ruptured appendix, Emily was finally properly diagnosed as having a neuroendocrine tumor.
 Read more about this amazing carcinoid survivor here.

-When Ronny was diagnosed with carcinoid in 2010, he experienced a whole range of emotions from shock, disbelief and anger followed by grudging acceptance.
+When Ronny was diagnosed with neuroendocrine tumors in 2010, he experienced a whole range of emotions from shock, disbelief and anger followed by grudging acceptance.
 However, those emotions were quickly followed by what he describes as “determination, tenacity, strength of character and rock solid willpower” to face what was in front of him.
-Ronny shares his experience with neuroendocrine cancer as well as his amazing trek along Hadrian’s Wall in northern England in his blog, Ronny Allan – My Journey to Fitness and Good Health.
+Ronny is now an award-winning advocate and patient leader affiliated with WEGO Health and is a contributor to CURE Magazine.
+He is also featured by many other organizations including Ipsen.
+Ronny shares his experience with neuroendocrine cancer in his blog, Ronny Allan – Living with Neuroendocrine Cancer.
 Read more

 Jess Gockley: Celebrate Every Accomplishment